Classically French Tian Provençal

 Line two baking sheets with parchment or spray with cooking spray.

-Begin layering the vegetables, begin and end with a layer of tomatoes slices.
+Begin layering the vegetables, beginning and ending with a layer of tomato slices.
 In between, alternate layers of zucchini, summer squash, and tomato slices.
 Repeat until each puff pastry is full.
 Season liberally with coarse sea salt, black pepper, and Parmesan cheese; brush the slices and edges of puff pastry with olive oil.

-Bake for 17 to 20 minutes, or until the tart is golden brown and nicely puffed around the edges.
-I begin checking at about 16 minutes.
-Garnish with remaining chopped herbs and an additional sprinkling of sea salt and pepper and an additional drizzle of oil.
+Bake for 17 to 20 minutes or until the tart is golden brown and nicely puffed around the edges.
+I began checking at about 16 minutes.
+Garnish with the remaining chopped herbs, an additional sprinkling of sea salt and pepper, and an additional drizzle of oil.

 More Recipes You May Also Enjoy